estivate/ldtk_rust/README.md

 ## Status

-Currently the LDtk sample files appear to load without errors, but it's early.
+Currently the LDtk sample AutoLayer files 1-4 load without error, working on testing the rest of the samples.
+Bevy example displays autotiles but not entities.
-Most everything is untested and types and functionality are likely to change.
-Code review and more examples are welcomed.
+API, types and more all in flux still...

 ## Getting Started